codefinity/oeuvre/README.md

 #### Lessons worth learning from real world evolution.

 - Trial and errors cannot be avoided to arrive at the design

+- Business logic is the genetic code and should be at the core

+- Requirements are the environment.

 - Paradoxes will always be there